Join our movement to grow Toy Libraries in South Africa

 Toy libraries provide books, toys, games and other educational resources to young children that have no access to play-based early learning opportunities.
 We need your help to fund toy library programmes.
-Donate today and help us set up a toy library in the communities that need it the most.
+Donate today and help us set up a toy library in a community that need it the most.
+Please make your donation below with a secure payment through PayFast (MasterCard and VISA).

 Did you know that over ONE MILLION CHILDREN in South Africa aged three to five years still do not have access to any form of early learning programme?